Stonefields School A-Z

 We all have a responsibility for child safety in our community!

-There will be 2 entry points per term, one on the first day of term, and one at a mid-point during a term.
+Stonefields School operates on a cohort entry system.
+There are two entry points per term, one on the first day of term, and one at a mid-point during a term.

 Parents continue to have the option of not starting their child in school until their 6th birthday.
 It is a legal requirement that a child enrols at a registered school from age 6.
 Therefore, if not already enrolled, a child can start school on their 6th birthday regardless of a school’s cohort entry policy, but must start school no later than their 6th birthday.